KSP-SpaceDock/SpaceDock-Backend/README.md

 And finally install all the requirements.
 Depending on your internet connection this could take a while
 ```
 pip install -r requirements.txt
+pip install mysqlclient # Only if you want to use MySQL
 ```

 To start the backend simply type